 - People who are in frequent contact with individuals with a high risk of complications (e.g., family members, caregivers, etc.).

-Under provincial programs, the flu shot is provided free of charge in certain vaccination centres for people who are particularly at risk.
-Note that it is also free for children from 6 to 23 months and adults from 60 to 74 years old in good health.
-Several Jean Coutu affiliated pharmacy-branches offer a flu vaccination service by a nurse or a pharmacist.
+Under provincial programs, the flu shot is provided free of charge to people aged six months and over.
+Many Jean Coutu affiliated pharmacies offer a flu vaccination service by a nurse or pharmacist.